Liquid369/blank/README.md

 FLITS is an open source community-driven cryptocurrency, focused on five main aspects:

-(1) User Data Protection: Through the use of SHIELD, a zk-SNARKs based privacy protocol.
+(1) User Data Protection: Through the use of pur non custodial services, the FLITS Mobile App.

 (2) Low environmental footprint and network participation equality: Through the use of a highly developed Proof of Stake protocol.